tagion/tagion/docs/docs/architecture/DARTCache.md

     ]
 }
 ```
-The following command gives dart_indexes and returns all the indexes that were not found in the database.
-In other words we return all the DART_indexes back to the client where they could not be found in the dart.
+The following command gives dart_indices and returns all the indices that were not found in the database.
+In other words we return all the DART_indices back to the client where they could not be found in the dart.
 This means if all the users tagionbills are in the dart.
 We return an empty hirpc.checkRead response.
 This command is much faster than the hirpc.search and should be preferred any time it can.

 Cache logic.
-Check the cache if any of the dart_indexes marked as Archive.Type.ADD match.
+Check the cache if any of the dart_indices marked as Archive.Type.ADD match.
 For all matches we remove the dartindex from our response.

 ## HiRPC.dartRead

 Lowest priority since it is rarely used at the moment.

-Looks up if the indexes are in the cache.
+Looks up if the indices are in the cache.
 If so return these.
 Else ask the system.